Risk Management Tools & Resources

 At minimum, record retention policies and procedures should include:

-• The length of time records will be maintained.
+• The length of time the practice will maintain records.
 The timeframe may depend on the type of record, state and federal laws, professional and accreditation standards, and professional liability guidance.

 • A definition of which documents constitute a “legal” health record, including documentation that occurs during patient encounters as well as other types of communications, such as emails, patient portal interactions, text messages, etc.

-• The form/manner in which the records are maintained.
+• The form/manner in which the practice will maintain the records.
 For example, will records be maintained as paper documents, electronic files, or a combination of both?

 • A list of records that will be maintained onsite and offsite (for example, in cloud storage or a record storage facility).